veracity/veracity-documentation/sections/identity/authentication/web-native.md

 }
 ```

-### To validate access token
+### To validate an access token

 After getting an access token:
 * [Validate the token](https://auth0.com/docs/secure/tokens/access-tokens/validate-access-tokens).
 * Store it safely within your application.

-### To refresh access token
+### To refresh an access token
 If you requested the scope `offline_access`, you would also have a refresh token that can be used to get a new access token after the current one expires.

 Note that:
-* Veracity does not directly disclose the lifetime for either the access token or refresh token.
+* Veracity does not directly disclose the lifetime of the access token or refresh token.
-* Veractiy can change the access and refresh tokens without warning as a response to security changes.
+* Veracity can change the access and refresh tokens without warning as a response to security changes.
 * Your application needs to be able to handle expiring access and refresh tokens.
 If the refresh token expires, prompt the user to sign in again.

 ## To send an API request with an access token